beclab/Terminus/README.md

 ## Introduction

-Transform your edge device into a sovereign cloud with Olares - a free, self-hosted alternative to public clouds.
-Powered by Kubernetes, Olares brings cloud-level capabilities to your home without compromising privacy or ease of use.
-By securely storing your data and accessing your self-hosted services from anywhere via Olares, you gain complete control over your digital life.
+Olares is the sovereign cloud that puts you in control.
+It's an open-source, self-hosted alternative to public clouds like AWS, built to reclaim your data ownership and privacy.
+By combining the power of Kubernetes with a streamlined interface, Olares enables you to take full control of your data and computing resources.
+Whether you're managing a homelab, hosting applications, or safeguarding your privacy, Olares delivers the flexibility and capabilities of public clouds, without compromising privacy or security.

 Typical use cases of Olares include: